wiprobotics/Disease-Spread-Sim/DevDiary.md

 <h3 id="Era1Stage5"><strong>5: Andrea Catania's custom Godot Distribution</strong></h3>

 While looking at Mohsen Zare's video a different video by Andrea Catania [8] popped up.
 This video was about making a neural network to play tic tac toe however Andrea talked about how he had made a custom Godot distribution which made it way easier to use than installing my own custom modules.
 This was really interesting as I had been trying to install my own custom modules for the past few days and had not been able to get it to work.
+I managed to get the install done almost instantly and was able start looking into how to use it very quickly.

 The custom distribution included a module named "brain" which was a neural network library containing a node called "brain area" allowing for the easy implementation of neural networks.